srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 ### Node configuration

-vr-sros nodes come up with a basic "blank" configuration where only the card/mda are provisioned, as well as the management interfaces such as Netconf, SNMP, gNMI.
+Nokia SR OS nodes come up with a basic "blank" configuration where only the card/mda are provisioned, as well as the management interfaces such as Netconf, SNMP, gNMI.

 #### User-defined config